 - Western Association of Schools and College Accrediting Commission for Senior Colleges and Universities

-If your program is not accredited with one of the above organizations, you will be required to submit one of the following in addition to your ACT or SAT scores for the academic portion of your admission review:
+If your program is not accredited at the state level or by one of the above organizations, you will be required to submit one of the following in addition to your ACT or SAT scores for the academic portion of your admission review:

 - G.E.D. (more information at www.acenet.edu) Please note that BYU-Idaho uses the new 2014 GED exam.
 Please review the score requirements below for admission eligibility.
 All scores (subscores and sum score) must meet or exceed these minimums to be eligible for admission to BYU-Idaho as a New Freshman or Transfer student with less than 24 credits.